MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/headings.md

 ## Formatting headings

 **Use sentence-style capitalization** for headings.
-In sentence-style capitalization, the first word is capitalized, proper nouns are capitalized, and everything else is lowercase.
+That means that you capitalize the first word, any proper nouns, and the first word after a colon (if there is one).
+Everything else is lowercase.
 To learn more, see [Capitalization](~/capitalization.md).<br />
 **Examples**
 Say hello to Surface Pro
 Set up the deployment environment
 Templates and themes for Office Online
 My account
 Find a store

-**Don’t use end punctuation** in headings.
+Can a search engine predict the World Cup winner?
+Block party: Communities use Minecraft to create public spaces

+**Don't end headings with a period.** A question mark or (rarely) an exclamation point can be used if it's needed for meaning.<br />
+**Examples**
+Not seeing what you want?
+What can we help you find?

 **Use italic** if it would be required in body text.